icerpc/icerpc-docs/pages/icerpc/invocation/invocation-pipeline.md

 }
 ```

-Both [ClientConnection][client-connection] and [ConnectionCache][connection-cache] implement this interface.
-This
+Both [ClientConnection] and [ConnectionCache] implement this interface.
+This allows you to make an invocation by
-allows you to make an invocation by creating a client connection or a connection cache and then calling
-[InvokeAsync][invoke-async] on the resulting instance:
+creating a client connection or a connection cache and then calling [InvokeAsync] on the resulting instance:

 ```csharp
 await using var clientConnection = new ClientConnection(new Uri("icerpc://hello.zeroc.com"));